 Brass takes the spotlight in the brief bridge section, something that I think is a good touch to a song that already has a lot of flair and, basically, couldn’t get any better.

 On the vocal end, Shunichi Toki showcases a lot of control as he tackles the upbeat lyrics in a rather fast-paced tempo.

 He never missed a beat and keeps adding more energy with each repetition of the chorus.
 By the time “KEY” wraps up, you’ll be a bit drained but with a massive smile plastered on your face.

 Shunichi Toki was finally put in a comfortable environment for him.
 If “PARTY JACKER” hadn’t been enough for everyone to understand that he thrives and shines when performing jazz and rock, then “True Gazer” set it in stone.

 Shunichi Toki should venture more towards rock or jazz (or a hybrid of both).
 In comparison with previous releases, it is noticeable just how much fun he was having performing those songs.

 At times it does seem that the way some words were enunciated was with a cheeky smile on his face, which, must I tell you, is something that listeners – although some may not notice this – will be affected by.
-A performance that is genuine and comes from a genuine fun place in the singer, always resonates with the listener.
+A performance that is genuine and comes from a genuinely fun place in the singer always resonates with the listener.
 It rubs on you.